 I have done mandatory training but I need copies of the certificates?
 If you require the certificate for any training you have done through Genepool then please speak with your Compliance Consultant who will organise this for you.

 Can you accept Mandatory training I have done through my Trust or another agency?
-Genepool can only accept training that is aligned with the CSTF Skills for Health framework and this must be verified with the training provider.
+Genepool can only accept training that is aligned with the CSTF Skills for Health framework and this must be verified by the training provider.
 Your Compliance Consultant will be able to tell you whether we can accept your training so please take along certificates to your face to face meeting.
 Genepool accepts The Health and Safety Groups’ 'Skills for Health' CSTF Mandatory + Statutory Training Course.
 Please also see HSG Participating Agencies link.
 Your certificates can be shared with us via The Healthcare Certificate Register

 To help with any queries you may have we have put together a list of the most common questions that we get asked.
 If you still can't find the answer to what you're looking for in this section, please contact us with your enquiry on 01959 578 925.